Prepare for FY1 Guide by Specialty

 Learn the local protocol for seizures.
 They will happen a few times on your rotation and it’s best to be prepared.
 Remember Keppra needs loading before starting it regularly.

 Don’t be afraid to ask for help.
-HASU units in particular are well staffed and seniors want to be aware who is unwell.
+HASU units in particular are well-staffed and seniors want to be aware of who is unwell.

 List of top resources to help prepare